yaoxiao89/XYCoreData/README.md

 $ brew install carthage
 ```

-To add XYUserAccount as a dependency to your project using Carthage, add it to your Cartfile:
+To add XYCoreData as a dependency to your project using Carthage, add it to your Cartfile:

 ```
 github "yaoxiao89/XYCoreData" ~> 1.0